Generic Name: dextromethorphan/guaifenesin/phenylephrine (dex-troe-meth-OR-fan/gwye-FEN-eh-sin/fen-ill-EF-rin)

 Important safety information:

-- Do not take appetite suppressants while you are taking Broncotron-D suspension without checking with your doctor.
+- Do not take appetite suppressants while you are taking Broncotron-D suspension without checking with your doctor first.

-- Broncotron-D suspension has pseudoephedrine or dextromethorphan in it.
-Before you start any new medicine, check the label to see if it has pseudoephedrine or dextromethorphan in it too.
-If it does or if you are not sure, check with your doctor or pharmacist.
+- Broncotron-D suspension contains phenylephrine.
+Before you begin taking any new prescription or nonprescription medicine, read the ingredients to see if it also contains phenylephrine.
+If it does or if you are uncertain, contact your doctor or pharmacist.